A Little Boy Lost

 "A Little Boy Lost" is a poem of the Songs of Experience series created in 1794 after the Songs of Innocence (1789) by the poet William Blake.
-The poem centers on the theme of religious persecution and the corrupted dictates of dogmatic Church teachings.
+The poem centres on the theme of religious persecution and the corrupted dictates of dogmatic Church teachings.
 As part of Songs of Experience the poem is set in the wider context of exploring the suffering of innocent and oppressed individuals—in this case a young boy, and his parents—within a flawed society that is oppressed and disillusioned with life's experience.